Nicolet Bank Spotlight: Gillett's Balthazor

 I give her a 1,000 times the credit for even thinking about it because it’s a big transition.
 I think she going to do well in there because she knows how to work and is willing to work, so I think that attitude, and that mindset, is going to be what is going to help her get through that.
 I would never be able to do it myself.

-Which teammate would you bring on a rollercoaster?
+Which teammate would you bring on a roller coaster?

 Willow Pecha.
 She is the most courageous girl on our team.
 She would do anything and is down for anything.